raystack/firehose/docs/reference/faq/index.md

 #### How to optimise parallelism based on input rate of Kafka messages?
 Does it depend on sink ?

 You can increase the workers in the Firehose which will effectively multiply the number of records being processed by Firehose.
-However, please be mindful of the fact that your sink also needs to be able to process this higher volume of data being pushed to it.
-Because if it is not, then this will only compound the problem of increasing lag.

-Adding some sort of a filter condition in the Firehose to ignore unnecessary messages in the topic would help you bring down the volume of data being processed by the sink.
+Adding some sort of filter condition in the Firehose to ignore unnecessary messages in the topic would help you bring down the volume of data being processed by the sink.Firehose can also be configured for its Kafka consumer to work in [async mode](docs/concepts/consumer.md), thereby allowing it to do offset management and commit asynchronously improving performance.

 #### What are the retry mechanisms in firehose?